geovedi/book-notes/2021/unsettled.notes.md

   - Emphasis on the need for transformational action to address emissions reduction effectively.
   - Discussion of the inherent difficulties in achieving global emissions reduction due to the diverse priorities of developed and developing countries.
   - Exploration of the potential of adaptation as a more realistic societal response to climate change.
-- Conclusion and Author's Perspective:
+- Conclusion and Koonin's Perspective:
-  - Author's alignment with the view that complete elimination of net emissions is unlikely in the specified timeframes.
+  - Koonin's alignment with the view that complete elimination of net emissions is unlikely in the specified timeframes.
   - Assertion that society will likely focus on adaptation strategies in response to climate change.
   - Emphasis on informed perspectives and discussions to address the complexities of climate response.